wyn-cmd/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my Github Pages site
 ---

+This is mostly meant for a little coursework.